katamayo/NewFramework/README.md

-# bayurGo Framework
+# katamayo New Framework with Golang

-BayurGo is a mini framework for golang<br>
+KataMayo is a mini framework for golang<br>
 To run "go run main.go" and access http://localhost:8080